Mac Gargan: 2020s

 Mac Gargan appeared in the 2020 Ravencroft series.
-He appeared in the 2022 Miles Morales: Spider-Man series.
+He also appeared in the 2022 Miles Morales: Spider-Man series.

 Fictional character biography

 Scorpion

-Mac Gargan was a private investigator initially hired by J. Jonah Jameson to find out how Peter Parker is able to obtain incredible pictures of Spider-Man.
-Gargan's efforts set off Peter's spider-sense and the teen easily evades the detective.
+Mac Gargan is a private investigator who is initially hired by J. Jonah Jameson to find out how Peter Parker is able to obtain incredible pictures of Spider-Man.
+Gargan's efforts set off Peter's spider-sense, and the teen easily evades the detective.
 Jameson then decides to hire Gargan as the subject of a barely-tested process that would endow him with the useful characteristics of a particular animal with the help of Farley Stillwell.
 Stillwell also outfits him with a club-like mechanical tail.
-In this case, a scorpion is the base for the purposes of creating a powerful agent capable of defeating Spider-Man as the scorpion is a predator of the spider.
-The Scorpion proves to be more than a match for Spider-Man, defeating him twice, but the mutagenic treatment seriously affects Gargan's mind, driving him insane as the predatory instincts of the scorpion take over.
-He promptly turns on his benefactor but Spider-Man intervenes, and finally defeats the Scorpion in their third battle.
-The Scorpion becomes a professional criminal and returns to indulge in a vendetta against Spider-Man and Jameson, only to be defeated again.
+In this case, a scorpion is the base for the purposes of creating a powerful agent capable of defeating Spider-Man, as the scorpion is a predator of the spider.
+Scorpion proves to be more than a match for Spider-Man, defeating him twice, but the mutagenic treatment seriously affects Gargan's mind, driving him insane as the predatory instincts of the scorpion take over.
+He promptly turns on his benefactor but Spider-Man intervenes, and finally defeats Scorpion in their third battle.
+Scorpion becomes a professional criminal and returns to indulge in a vendetta against Spider-Man and Jameson.

-He is later hired by a spy ring to follow S.H.I.E.L.D. agent Sharon Carter, but is defeated by Captain America.
-Scorpion is acquired by Mr. Kline, who creates an android duplicate of him.
-The real Scorpion and Mr. Hyde launch a campaign of terror against S.H.I.E.L.D. agents, but are defeated by Captain America and Falcon.
-After being released from prison for good behavior, the Scorpion hunts down Spider-Man and tries drowning him in a cement vat, hoping to use the boost to his reputation to become an underworld boss.
-Scorpion learns that Spider-Man survived the encounter, and the Jackal gives him the hero's location.
-The Scorpion arrives at a hospital room with Peter Parker and his Aunt May.
-Not recognizing Spider-Man in his civilian identity, he threatens May and demands to know where Spider-Man is.
-After she faints, Scorpion rampages through the hospital.
-A furious Spider-Man beats the Scorpion and makes him apologize to May.